nextcloud/vm/issue_template.md

 <!--
 Thank you for reporting your issue to us!

-Please report only issues corresponding to the VM for Nextcloud 10 or later.
+Please report only issues corresponding to the RPi for Nextcloud 10 or later.
 If you found a bug that is related to the  server core, you can file your report here: https://github.com/nextcloud/server

 A general note:
 This is the **issue tracker of Nextcloud**, please do NOT use this to get answers to your questions or get help for fixing your installation.
 This is a place to report bugs to developers, after your server has been debugged.